selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## REPLITH_URI

 **Description:**
-The link to the GeoSciML Simple Lithology associated with the SOURCECODE’s geology.
+Restricted text that contains a link to the GeoSciML definition of the lithology that best represents this unit.

 **Source of Values:**
 GeoSciML